AdaCore/training_material/courses/ada_essentials/143_general_access_types/02-general_access_types.rst

   with Ada.Text_IO; use Ada.Text_IO;
   procedure Example is
      -- two general access types
-     -- (point to same type, so convertable) type Gen_Access_T is access all Integer;
+     -- (point to same type, so convertible) type Gen_Access_T is access all Integer;
      type Gen_Access_2 is access all Integer;
      -- Pointer to an Integer